sogladev/mod-vanilla-naxxramas/.github/README.md

 ## Some Features
 * New Naxxramas difficulty 10man heroic which hosts level 60 version of Naxxramas
 * Power level adjustments to Vanilla values
-* Entrance from either Stratholme instance or through a teleporter located in Plaguewood near the original entrance
 * Restores no longer accessible NPCs, quests and items related to the original Naxxramas
 * Restore flying Naxxramas in Plaguewood
+* Enter from either Stratholme instance or through a teleporter located in Plaguewood near the original entrance

 wiki (to be written) hosts full list